fdb/slarg-website/events/2022-10-14-research-exhibition.md

 With contributions by Simona Da Pozzo, Annelys de Vet, Helen Dowling, Irma Földényi & Saskia Van der Gucht, Loraine Furter, Wesley Meuris, Danial Shah, Marnie Slater, Pierre-Antoine Vettorello, Viet Vu, Digital Master students (Frederik De Bleser & Lieven Menschaert).

 To iintroduce you to the ins and outs of SLARG research, we organise two guided tours  by our researchers!

-Join the tour at 11:00 or 15:00 by sending an e-mail at < petra.vanbrabandt@kdg.be
+Join the tour at 11:00 or 15:00! *Please register by sending an email at >* petra.vanbrabandt@kdg.be